 If you’re thinking about moving to Austin, you should know that the cost of living is high.
 Housing costs are skyrocketing, and even basic necessities like food and transportation are more expensive than in other parts of the country.

 Of course, Austin has its perks.
 It’s a vibrant city with a lot to offer in terms of culture and entertainment.
-But if you’re not prepared to pay a premium for the privilege of living here, you may end up regretting your decision to move.
+But for individuals who are not prepared to pay a premium for the privilege of living here, you may end up regretting your decision to move.

 2. Unpredictable weather